endiangroup/compandauth/README.md

 **Possible solution:**

-With the `CAACounter` you can do both of these things server side without having to touch already issued sessions.
+With the `Counter` you can do both of these things server side without having to touch already issued sessions.
 You add a `SessionCAA` to the existing struct you issue to your authenticating entites and a `CAA` implementation to the entity you want to protect.

 ---
 > Your building a service that allows some entity to escalate its privileges, however you want it to do so only for some period of time, additionally you may want to increase that period of time during its lifetime